 Discover the Matt Lathrop Difference

-There are a lot of personal injury attorneys in Nebraska, but not many of them are proven trial attorneys.
+There are a lot of personal injury attorneys and car accident lawyers in Nebraska, but not many of them are proven trial attorneys.
 Why does this matter?
 If your attorney has no intention of taking your case to trial, he or she loses a powerful bargaining chip.
 At the Law Office of Matthew A. Lathrop, we prepare every case as if it’s going to trial.
 This gives us a much stronger negotiating position and, if we have to go to court to get what you deserve, we are ready for it!
 How do we prepare for a car accident trial?
 By gathering evidence and running jury focus groups multiple times on the facts of your case.
 That way, we know what will work best in court.
 We don’t see a trial as a last resort.
 Instead, we understand that it is sometimes the best option for our client.
 And we always want what’s best for our clients.